Blqtent/jackc/README.md

 We intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this Document under copyright law.
 ```
-> This is an early draft

-> Your opinions are welcome!

 Table of Contents
 -----------------